pelmers/courier/plugins/README.md

 plugins/
 --------

-Python sub-modules here will be automatically added as plugins to pythrust.
+Python sub-modules here will be automatically added as plugins to courier.
 Each plugin is expected to have:
  - `PLUGIN_NAME`, str name for the plugin
  - `process(path, args)`, function that process path with args